 With the added experience of Françoise Abanda and Gabriela Dabrowski for this upcoming tie, Andreescu will have a lot of help as Canada tries to defeat a Kazakh team that features two top 55 players in world no. 31 Yulia Putintseva and world no. 51 Yaroslava Shvedova.
 Andreescu has enjoyed a lot of success in Quebec, winning her first pro title in Gatineau last year, which she says is the best moment of her career so far, and reaching the final in Saguenay last fall.
 She also reached the second round of qualifying at Rogers Cup in Montreal in 2016.

-While many are aware of Abanda’s accomplishments in Fed Cup and Dabrowski’s recent run to the Miami Open doubles title, Andreescu may be a bit less familiar to those in the tennis world, but don’t be surprised if she grabs the spotlight this weekend at Uniprix Stadium, just like she did in Mexico.
+While many are aware of Abanda’s accomplishments in Fed Cup and Dabrowski’s recent run to the Miami Open doubles title, Andreescu may be a bit less familiar to those in the tennis world, but don’t be surprised if she grabs the spotlight this weekend at STADE IGA, just like she did in Mexico.

 “Fed Cup is different, you’re playing for someone else.
 You’re playing for your country and for your teammates, I love it,” Andreescu said.